5 Beginner Google Data Studio Mistakes We Wish We Hadn’t Made

 4) The limitations of different types of data

-Google Data Studio is not Excel, but everyone thinks it should be able to act like Excel.
+Google Data Studio is not Excel (or even Google Sheets), but everyone thinks it should be able to act like Excel.
 Out of all platforms that handle data, Excel is the best at allowing you to handle data in a flexible way.
 Google Data Studio comes nowhere close to that.
 You have to define dimensions and metrics as numbers, percentages, geographic regions, periods of time, etc. And once you define a dimension or metric as a certain thing, then that handcuffs you on what graphs you can use in that data.

 5) The best possible reporting always starts with the best possible tracking